-Previous studies in the AI literature of continuous change of shape have mostly proceeded by postulating desired properties.
-Randell, Cui, and Cohn (1992) provide constraints on the transitions between the topological (RCC-8) relations that can occur in continuous shape change; for example, if object A is disconnected from object B at time t1 and A overlaps B at time t2 > t1 then A must be externally connected to B at some time in between.
-Muller (1998) gives a first-order characterization of continuous change in a topological language of space and time; we will discuss this in detail below (section 6.)
+for example, if object A is disconnected from object B at time t1 and A overlaps B at time t2 > t1 then A must be externally connected to B at some time in between.
+Muller 14] gives a first-order characterization of continuous change in a topological language of space and time; we will discuss this in detail below (section 6.)

-A mathematically more conventional approach is to define a metric over the space of regions and then use the standard epsilon-delta definition of continuity.
+More recently, Galton [6,7] has adopted a mathematically more conventional approach, defining a metric over the space of regions and then using the standard epsilon-delta definition of continuity.
 Such an approach has two advantages.
 First, standard theorems about continuous functions come for free; for example, that the composition of two continuous functions is continuous.
 Second, by providing a semantic grounding for continuity, it allows one to prove the correctness of a transition graph like Randell, Cui, and Cohn's, or of an axiomatic characterization like Muller's rather than just positing them.

 However, there is no standard metric over spatial regions.
 Rather, a number of different metrics suitable for different purposes are defined in the literature.
-For example, Mumford (1991) surveys six different metrics that have been proposed as similarity measures in computer vision.
+Galton [7] studies five metrics on regions: the Hausdorff distance between the regions, the Hausdorff distance between the boundaries, the dual-Hausdorff distance, the area of the symmetric difference, and the Fréchet distance between the boundaries.
+Mumford [13] surveys six different metrics that have been proposed as similarity measures in computer vision: two of Galton's and four others.
 What functions are continuous, and therefore what properties are held by all continuous functions, depend on the metric used.
 As we shall discuss below, different metric functions on shapes are associated with different physical scenarios, with different methods of obtaining shape information, and with different shape representations.